NordicSemiconductor/Android-nRF-Connect-Device-Manager/README.md

 `start(List<Pair<Integer, byte[]>> images, boolean eraseStorage)` methods and can be paused, resumed, and canceled using `pause()`, `resume()`, and `cancel()` respectively.

-> Note: Pause and Resume does not work with window capacity set to anything greater than 1.

-> Note: The library can resume a previously stated upload if window capacity was set to 1.
-Otherwise the upload will always start from the beginning.

 ### Firmware Upgrade Mode

 McuManager firmware upgrades can actually be performed in few different ways.
 These different upgrade